947 Content I Wrote by jamiegarrardfirst prev 1 next last

 WARNING: This location is not considered a swimming area and would be best if you wore closed-toe shoes and kept shoes on because leeches have been reported.

-Yellowstone National Park, Wyoming4.8 miles S of Yellowstone National Park, Wyoming
+Grant Village, Yellowstone National Park2.8 miles S of Grant Village, Yellowstone National Park

 This hike takes you through a blanket of forest, then a dirt trail that leads you to the beautiful lake.
 You will pass several tree trunks covered in scratch marks, offering fresh evidence that bears frequent this area*.
 This hike is closed for a majority of the hiking season due to swans nesting in that area.
 To know if it is available to hike, contact the park ranger.